Gavin-marler/FaceFacts/README.md

 # FaceFacts
 ## Overview
 This is an iOS application devloped in Xcode using SwiftUI and SwiftData.
-This application is used for holding information about people you meet.
+This application is used for holding information about people you meet, including name, where you met, picture, and notes about them.
 * Xcode
 * Swift
 * SwiftUI
-* JSON
+* SwiftData

 ## Execution
 After downloading these files and opening the directory in Xcode, you will be able to build and run this appication on a simulator.
 This application will not be published on the app store.